jknightlab/SepstratifieR/README.md

 The user can specify which gene signature to use for prediction by simply assigning a value to the ‘gene\_set’ parameter.
 The default behaviour of SepstratifieR is to use the minimal 7-gene signature.
-This parameter can be modififed as illustrated bellow:
+This parameter can be modified as illustrated bellow:

 ``` r
 # Stratify patients based on the 7-gene signature (this is the default option)